novemberlc/HousingAntiCheat/README.md

 ## Windows EXE (recommended)
 1. Download the latest exe from [releases](https://github.com/novemberlc/HousingAntiCheat/releases).
 2. Put the exe in a folder on its own
 3. Double click the exe to run it.
-If you get a "Windows protected your computer" popup, click "More details" then "Run anyway".
+If you get a "Windows protected your PC" popup, click "More info" then "Run anyway".
 A config will be created for you.
 4. Edit the config as described [here](https://github.com/novemberlc/HousingAntiCheat/wiki/Configuration)
 5. Double click the exe to run your bot!